getyourguide/se-tech-challenge/README.md

 # Presentation
  * We will ask you to present your work.
 Please be prepared to present your work, demo it, and explain your choices.
  * We will ask clarifying questions about your code and your design choices.
- * In addition to the presentation we might ask you to refactor the code, add addional features, or fix bugs: please be prepared to share your screen during the interview and to code live with us.
+ * In addition to the presentation we will ask you to refactor the code, add addional features, or fix bugs: please be prepared to share your screen during the interview and to code live with us.